peterfishergcp/partner_covid_dashboards/README.md

 # Partner Covid19 Dashboards - Examples

 Contributors to this Project:
-**Peter Fisher/Joseph Lei/Karteek Kotamsetty/Ranadheer Mettu/Mike Snodgrass**
+**Peter Fisher/Joseph Lei/Karteek Kotamsetty/Ranadheer Mettu/Mike Snodgrass/Lukman Ramsey**

 Looker - Drives better outcomes through smarter data-driven experiences.
 Which means putting data where you work.
 So drilling down into detail without leaving a dashboard and drilling out to other systems are great examples how Looker provides a better data-driven experience for the users.